GSathish/eece211/7-Subtypes.md

 `CountingList` is an instance of the **wrapper pattern**:

-+ A wrapper modifies the behavior of another class without subclassing.
++ A wrapper modifies the behaviour of another class without subclassing.
 + It also decouples the wrapper from the specific class it wraps --- `CountingList` could wrap an `ArrayList`, `LinkedList`, even another `CountingList`.

-A wrapper works by taking an existing instance of the type whose behavior we wish to modify, then implementing the contract of that type by forwarding method calls to the provided instance, delegating the work.
+A wrapper works by taking an existing instance of the type whose behaviour we wish to modify, then implementing the contract of that type by forwarding method calls to the provided instance, delegating the work.

 So in `CountingList` we might see: